Joe Biden’s Next Big Decision: Choosing a Running Mate

 “We’re still going to be in crisis or recovery, and you want a vice president who can manage that,” said Karen Finney, a Democratic strategist who worked for Hillary Clinton’s 2016 campaign.
 “This seems like a much more important decision than usual.”

 Biden faces pressure on multiple fronts.
 He must consider the demands of his racially, ethnically and ideologically diverse party, especially the black women who propelled his nomination.
-He must balance those concerns with his stated desire for a governing partner who is “simpatico” and “ready to be president on a moment’s notice.”
+He must balance those concerns with his stated desire for a “simpatico” partner who is “ready to be president on a moment’s notice.”

-The campaign’s general counsel, Dana Remus, and former White House counsel Bob Bauer are managing the early process, gathering information about prospects.
+The campaign’s general counsel, Dana Remus, and former White House counsel Bob Bauer are gathering information about prospects.
 Democrats close to several presumed contenders say they’ve not yet been contacted.

-Biden has offered plenty of hints about his thinking.
+Biden has offered plenty of hints.
 He’s said he can easily name 12 to 15 women who meet his criteria, but would likely seriously consider anywhere from six to 11 candidates.
 He's given no indication of whether he’ll look to the Senate, where he spent six terms, to governors or elsewhere.

 Some Biden advisers said the campaign has heard from many Democrats who want a woman of color.
 Black women helped rescue Biden's campaign after an embarrassing start in predominately white Iowa and New Hampshire.
-Yet there’s no firm agreement within the campaign that Biden must go that route.
+Yet there’s no firm agreement that Biden must go that route.

-“The best thing you can do for all segments of the population is to win,” said Biden’s campaign co-chairman Cedric Richmond, a Louisiana congressman and former chairman of the Congressional Black Caucus.
+“The best thing you can do for all segments of the population is to win,” said Biden’s campaign co-chairman Cedric Richmond, a Louisiana congressman and former Congressional Black Caucus chairman.
 “He has shown a commitment to diversity from the beginning.
 But this has to be based on, like the VP says, who he trusts.”

 Biden has regularly praised California Sen. Kamala Harris, a former rival who endorsed him in March and campaigned for him.
 When she introduced him at a fundraiser this week, Biden did little to tamp down speculation about her prospects.